 4. Busy lives and limited Parental presence

-We all lead very busy lives.
+We all lead hectic lives.
 Isn’t it hard to find that close and connected time just for you and them?
-Children will seek attention at any time and that maybe during the night.
-Ensure that you give them that special time during the day even if it is for just 10 minutes.
+Children will seek attention at any time during the night.
+Ensure that you give them that particular time during the day, even for just 10 minutes.
 This will enable

 5. Your child is suffering from daytime anxiety

 Gwen Dewar from Parenting Science notes that: